top of page

 Fixing one broken sprinkler line is one thing, but avoiding future breaks is even better.
 Regular inspection and maintenance are your best defense.

 Routinely running each zone and walking your property allows you to spot issues like clogged nozzles or misaligned heads before they become bigger problems.
-Studies show that up to 60% of irrigation water is wasted due to leaks and poor maintenance.
+Up to 60% of irrigation water is wasted due to leaks and poor maintenance.
 A simple system checkup can make a huge difference.
 If you’re not the DIY type, consider a professional maintenance plan.
 The team at M&M Sprinklers offers comprehensive system checkups in the Lubbock area to keep everything running efficiently.

 It’s also crucial to focus on contamination prevention.
 Your sprinkler system should have a backflow prevention device, which stops irrigation water from flowing backward into your home’s clean drinking water supply.
 These devices are required by law in most areas and need annual backflow testing by a licensed professional to ensure they are working correctly.